 “It makes absolute sense that Justice Ginsburg has become an idol for younger generations,” said Kagan, who once served as the dean of Harvard Law School.
 “As a litigator and then as a judge, she changed the face of American anti-discrimination law.
 More than any other person, she can take credit for making the laws of this country work for women, and in doing so she made possible my own career.”

 Fink appreciates Ginsburg’s outlook.
 “She understands that change moves slowly and that in order to make these big steps in the equal rights process, you have to take little steps first.”

-At 81, Ginsburg shows no signs of slowing down or stepping aside.
-A few liberals suggested last year that she retire to give President Obama the chance to appoint another liberal justice.
+At 85, Ginsburg shows no signs of slowing down or stepping aside.
+A few liberals once suggested that she retire to give President Barack Obama the chance to appoint another liberal justice.
 She rejected that notion in an interview with Elle in 2014, arguing that the current state of politics would severely limit who the President could nominate.

-"Who do you think President Obama could appoint at this very day, given the boundaries that we have?" she told the magazine.
+“Who do you think President Obama could appoint at this very day, given the boundaries that we have?” she told the magazine at the time.

-Obama, although not a millennial, is a fan.
-At his last State of the Union address, cameras caught him hugging Ginsburg, who was sporting black lace gloves to complement her robe.
+Obama, although not a millennial, is also a fan.
+At his 2015 State of the Union address, cameras caught him hugging Ginsburg, who was sporting black lace gloves to complement her robe.

 “I’ve got a soft spot for Justice Ginsburg,” Obama told an audience at the White House in 2011.

 When Justice John Paul Stevens retired in 2010, Ginsburg took on a new role on the court.
 She became the most senior member of the court’s liberal wing.
 That means in some of those controversial 5-4 cases, she gets to choose who writes the dissent.